gmarkkula/COMMOTIONSFramework/SCPaper/README.md

         * Get ready to run (near-)final large-scale fits on ARC:
             * ~~Verify all steps of the probabilistic fits on small/medium grids.~~
             * Tweaks identified 2022-01-02:
-                * Fix the bug in the looming value calculations, giving non-zero looming values also when $\dot{\theta} < \dot{\theta}_0$.
+                * ~~Fix the bug in the looming value calculations, giving non-zero looming values also when $\dot{\theta} < \dot{\theta}_0$.~~
-                * Fix the awkward assumption combination for the `oVAaoBE*` models, I think preferably by considering ego-accelerations for acceleration-controlling but not speed-controlling ego agents, when generating other-behaviour hypotheses in these models.
+                * ~~Fix the awkward assumption combination for the `oVAaoBE*` models, I think preferably by considering ego-accelerations for acceleration-controlling but not speed-controlling ego agents, when generating other-behaviour hypotheses in these models.~~
-                * Possibly: Update the numerical looming integration to also include movement after regaining free speed, if still not fully clear of the conflict space.
+                * ~~Possibly: Update the numerical looming integration to also include movement after regaining free speed, if still not fully clear of the conflict space.
+(Deciding now that this is probably not needed; see 2022-01-03 notes.)~~
                 * Extend the search range for $\dot{\theta}_1$ downward, and probably also set $\dot{\theta}_0$ = 0.
         * Run large-scale ARC fits.
         * Sensitivity analysis on the criterion thresholds.